Odhynn/naerk/content/Factions/Everbryght.md

 - 4817, Winter
   - Smolynx travelled to [[Sunshine]] isle to speak with [[Droghor]] of the Dragonpact.
   - Ulfwyr and Bjonnyr (the Arthwyrsson brothers) travelled to Zolkar where they became involved in the events culminating in [[Zolkar's Dawn Riot]] and the resurgence of the [[Berenfaer]]; they were joined by Rowena as soon as she heard of the amount of shite that was going down.
-  - Gwynne finished her training and was knighted under the Hospitaller Far West Chapter
+  - Gwynne finished her training and was knighted a cadet hospitaller under the Chapter of the West
   - Aileen joined the [[Halcyon]] band for she shared their harrowed condition and sailed with them to [[Stormfall]], where she was captured and sent to [[Hashnev]] in chains.
 - 4817, Spring
   - Smolynx travelled through the Allwick desert alongside his tiger companion Mr. Timms, where he briefly joined a band of spellcasters to traverse through an extra-planar crypt of riddles